 FDA issues guidance for coronavirus vaccine approval

-Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases: says a vaccine is still some time away.
-Photo: Al Drago/Bloomberg
+Anthony Fauci, director of the US National Institute of Allergy and Infectious Diseases, says a vaccine is still some time away.
+Photograph: Al Drago/Bloomberg

 The US Food and Drug Administration (FDA) on Tuesday released guidance for approving a coronavirus vaccine, saying the vaccine has to prevent or decrease disease severity in at least 50 per cent of people who are inoculated.